 A closer look at B-cell stages on PipeBio

 After importing and merging paired-end reads, we re-annotated the data in PipeBio, which produced 7,092,132 correctly annotated reads (without frameshifts, stop codons and major liabilities).
-Sequences that could not be annotated were omitted from further analyses.

 The isotype distribution of the sequences for this patient confirms, as expected, that the sequences from naive B-cells are predominantly unswitched, mostly displaying the IgM isotype.
 Furthermore, the germinal center and memory B-cells contain both switched and unswitched sequences, whereas the sequences from plasmablasts are predominantly switched IgG and IgA isotypes.